This product is no longer in stock

 In this coffee, the brighter notes mingle with the succulent aroma of flowers and cedar.
 The cup is smooth and well balanced, with a subtle dried fruit sweetness and hints of bittersweet cocoa and clove.

 All of our Central American coffees are grade SHG and are of the highest quality specialty coffee available.
-For a brighter taste experience, try this coffee in our Crisp Light Roast.

 Cinnamon Cake, Steel Cut Oatmeal, Bran Muffins, Blueberry Cobbler, Apple Puffed Pancakes, Papaya-Banana Smoothie, Ricotta and Tomato Breakfast Sandwich, Grilled Steak with Greek Corn Salad, Pineapple Mango Eton Mess, Sweet Potato Biscuits, Streusel Coffee Cake, Tortellini in Brodo, Brie & Veggie Breakfast Strata, Pork Chops Pizzaiola, Brunch Scones, Fried Chicken Thighs with Cheesy Grits, Cornmeal Biscuits with Chorizo Gravy & Scallions, Dark Chocolate Waffles, Ultimate Sticky Buns, Barbecued Chinese Chicken Lettuce Wraps, Snickers Coconut Caramel Cupcakes, Grasshopper Poke Cake, Chocolate Chess Bread Pudding, Cheesy Grits Soufflé, Escarole and Bean Soup, Shrimp and Kale Pitas, Buffalo Chicken Enchiladas, Spicy Pork and Sweet Potato Stew, Ravioli with Sage-Walnut Butter